LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 ## World
 ### Rules
-This chapter must be detailed better.

 There is no fixed world.
 The player builds one.
-He can do it by fitting together different map pieces (we could call them “tiles”) respecting a very simple rule: continue the landscape.
+He can do it by fitting together different map pieces (synonyms: “tiles”, "squares") respecting a very simple rule: continue the landscape.
 Each tile has a type on each side.

-Types can be: grass, water, snow, ice…. (to decide.
-The idea is: different types, say 5)
+Types are: water, snow, white forest, grass, green forest.

-The player can fit together only tiles that have the same type on the side on which you are fitting them.For example, you cannot put a grass piece near to a water one:
+The player can fit together only tiles that have the same type on the side on which you are fitting them.
+For example, you cannot put a grass piece near to a water one:

 ![nope](images/rules/no1.jpeg)
 ![yep](images/rules/yes1.jpeg)